Abstract submission

 Publication disclaimer and ethics approval

-Only click the box ‘Publications Disclaimer’ if you wish your abstract to be published in Age & Ageing.
+Only click the box ‘Publications Disclaimer’ to request your abstract to be published in Age & Ageing.
 This only applies to BGS Spring and Autumn national conferences.
+By ticking this box you are confirming that the abstract or full paper has not been published previously.

-Please select one the following options when clicking on the field ‘Ethics Disclaimer’:
+Please select ‘Research Ethics approval obtained’ or ‘Research Ethics approval NOT obtained’ when clicking on the field ‘Ethics disclaimer’:

 Either type your abstract into the main abstract text field, or copy and paste your abstract from your Word Processed document, into the abstract text field.